 3. Be cautious when installing apps:

 Android also lets you install apps from third-party sources.
-Be vigilant when installing such apps and double check the trustworthiness of the source.
+Be vigilant when installing such apps and double check the source's trustworthiness.
 We strongly advise against installing anything from unfamiliar websites.

 4. Always use a VPN when connecting to open Wi-Fi: